VitBenton88/bamazon/README.md

 **Add to Inventory**

-The 'Add to Inventory' option allows the user to update the qunatity of an item in the database of products.
+The 'Add to Inventory' option allows the user to update the quantity of an item in the database of products.

 After selecting this option, a table containing the available items for purchase will display and you will be prompted for the **Product ID** of the product you would like to update the quantity of: